-National flags are usually included in a nation’s written constitution, though the exact details (for international standards) might be set out in an executive order or regulations.
+National flags are usually included in a nation’s written constitution (Welshness in a Welsh Constitution), though the exact details (for international standards) might be set out in an executive order or regulations.

 You would presume Y Ddraig Goch would be retained as the national flag as it’s synonymous with Wales already and highly-distinctive.

 The St David’s Cross could be an alternative.
 The Christian Party infamously proposechanging the national flag to the latter because the dragon is “a sign of Satan” (though the guy behind it has since moved to UKIP).

 There was also an petition to the National Assembly in 2012 (pdf – p22) which called for the flag to be changed to the cross as it’s a symbol of ancient Britons and a mythical red dragon was defeated by (English patron saint) St George.
 The petition was deemed inadmissible because flag policy is non-devolved.

 If Wales retains the monarchy post-independence, there’s a question on whether there would need to be an official Royal Standard of Wales (in the same way Scotland and Commonwealth Realms have different royal standards).
 This would presumably be the current Prince of Wales Standard.